 At the Form I level, students read closely and develop the skills and acquire the vocabulary to respond to literature deeply on both an analytical and personal level.
-Students are introduced to a variety of writing forms and develop their skills as writers of expository, descriptive, argumentative and creative writing.
+Students are introduced to a variety of genres (novels, epics, and plays) and develop their skills as writers of expository, descriptive, argumentative and creative writing.
 Grammar is used to deepen their knowledge of and expertise with their writing.
 In vocabulary studies, students develop their awareness of the interconnection between Greek/Latin roots and English words.
-In their culminating project, students learn research skills and apply these skills to a creative writing project.